Farhan12345a/startup_valuator/README.md

 An autonomous multi-agent framework for a **Startup Valuation Guessing Game**.

-This project is adapted from the Week 8 salary workflow, but re-themed to startup valuation analysis while keeping the core architecture and orchestration flow the same.
+This project is adapted from the Week 8 (Ed Donners AI Course) salary workflow, but re-themed to startup valuation analysis while keeping the core architecture and orchestration flow the same.

 ## Concept